We search over 90 suppliers to find you the best Cold Rolled Steel prices online.

 The cold-rolling of steel helps to achieve a smooth surface finish, improved strength, and uniform dimensions.

 Cold-rolled steel is produced as coils, sheet, strips, and plates in multiple grades and finishes.
 They are primarily used in the automotive sector in the manufacturing of the vehicle body.
-As cold-rolled steel is highly ductile and has excellent formability, it is suitable for manufacturing automotive parts.
+As this type of steel is highly ductile and has excellent formability, it is suitable for manufacturing automotive parts.

 The other big contender for using cold-rolled steel is the construction sector.
-Plates and sheets cut out of cold-rolled steel are used for various types of fabrication processes.
+Plates and sheets cut out of such steel are used for various types of fabrication processes.

-Apart from the above mentioned applications, cold-rolled steel has a multitude of other uses due to its superior smooth surface, including manufacturing of steel tables and equipment for medical, hospitality, and general household.
+Apart from the above mentioned applications, this steel has a multitude of other uses due to its superior smooth surface, including manufacturing of steel tables and equipment for medical, hospitality, and general household.

 We also supply a wide range of mild steel including Structural Sections, Tubing, Sheet, Merchant Bar, Re-Rolled Steel, Hollow Sections, Rebar, Flooring and Mesh, available in standard as well as custom dimensions for all your project needs.
 Simply tell us what you need, and we will provide you with a quote in 20 minutes to 3 hours.
 Once we receive the purchase order, we will complete your order and deliver to suit your requirements.